rxv3774/WebCheckers/docs/DesignDoc.md

 ## Executive Summary

-_The application allows players to play checkers with other players who are currently signed-in.
-The game user interface (UI) supports a game experience using drag-and-drop browser capabilities for making moves.
-Beyond this minimal set of features, we have grand vision for how we could further enhance the player experience with some additional features beyond the basic checkers game._
+This is a web-based application where players, who are signed in, have the ability to play checkers with other players.
+ The user interface for the game will implement drag-and-drop functionality for making moves.
+Furthermore, the additional features of "Spectator Mode" and "Tournament Play" will be implemented to enhance the user experience.

 ### Purpose